nanomsg/mangos-v1/README.md

 ## Testing

-This package supports internal self tests, which can be run in the idiomatic Go way note that most of the tests are in a test subdirectory):
+This package supports internal self tests, which can be run in the idiomatic Go way.
+(Note that most of the tests are in a test subdirectory.)

     $ go test github.com/go-mangos/mangos/...